 The CFA designation is highly sought after by finance professionals around the world.
 It consists of three levels and takes an average of about 4 years to complete all 3 levels.
 It is widely regarded as one of the top finance certifications.

 The main focus of this finance certification is on portfolio management and investment analysis.
 The main exam topics include ethical and professional standards, quantitative methods, economics, financial reporting and analysis, corporate finance, portfolio management, equity, fixed income, derivatives, and alternative investments.

-Highly regarded and internationally recognized as one of the leading financial certifications.
+Highly regarded and internationally recognized as one of the most challenging financial certifications.
 It is a requirement for many jobs in asset management and equity research.
-Completing this designation demonstrates a certain level of intelligence and a solid work ethic (it’s a good filter for employers to use in finding the best employees).
+Completing this designation demonstrates a certain level of intelligence and a strong work ethic (it’s a good filter for employers to use in finding intelligent employees).

 This designation stands out from other finance certifications because the pass rate is so low and the amount of material covered is so vast.
 It may be an expensive goal that you never actually achieve.
 The curriculum is heavily focused on portfolio management, which may not be relevant for many career paths in corporate finance.
 Additionally, it is mostly theoretical and doesn’t use applications such as Excel.